Events

 By acting now, we're not just reacting to the next crisis - we are building long-term resilience to protect public health in the face of a changing climate.

-Our own Rasmus Benestad from MET Norway (In photo) will hold a presentation in Barcelona on how we can make climate models help create more accurate regional climate predictions, which are crucial for planning and adapting to climate change with the title:“Modelling how climate change may affect outbreak of diarrhoea”
+Our partner Rasmus Benestad from MET Norway (In photo) will hold a presentation in Barcelona on how we can make climate models help create more accurate regional climate predictions, which are crucial for planning and adapting to climate change with the title: “Modelling how climate change may affect outbreak of diarrhoea”.

 Read more about the arrangement by European Meteorological Society in Barcelona this September: Communicating Weather and Well-Being